Belle Vue (Wakefield): Trinity Street End

-The Trinity Street End (Benidorm end) is situated at the South side of the ground.
+The Trinity Street End, locally known as the Benidorm Flats, is situated at the southern end of the ground.
 Originally it had been terracing but in the early 2000s Wakefield needed more and updated hospitality facilities so built a four-storey building similar to the South Bank at Bradford's Odsal Stadium.
-The South East corner houses the changing rooms, club shop and reception.
+The South East corner houses a club shop and reception.